kubeflow/website/content/docs/other-guides/istio-in-kubeflow.md

      are inaccessible to the user, an error response is sent back.
   1. If the request is validated, it is forwarded to the appropriate controller (Notebooks Controller in this case).
-  1. Notebooks Controller will create the notebook pod in the namespace user requested.
+  1. Notebooks Controller validate authorization with Kubernetes RBAC and create the notebook pod in the namespace user requested.

 Further actions by the user with the notebook to create training jobs or other resources in the namespace go through a similar process.
 Profiles Controller